Crymlyn Burrows: Industry and commerce

 Industrial sites in the northeastern part of the area include the Linamar Elba Works site, the Gower Chemicals site, and Network Rail's Swansea Burrows yard.

 Part of the Visteon industrial site was acquired by RT Properties in 2007 with Visteon consolidating their operations in the Elba Works plant.
-The part of the site which was sold includes factory premises and the offices and Canteen buildings fronting the Fabian Way.
-The plant was originally built in 1959 for the Prestcold fridge company and was later acquired by Ford who manufactured car axle and transmission components there.
+The part of the site which was sold includes factory premises and the offices and canteen buildings fronting the Fabian Way.
+The plant was built in 1959 for the Prestcold fridge company and was later acquired by Ford who manufactured car axle and transmission components there.
 Ford later transferred the site to Visteon.
 The 30 acre site acquired by RT properties has been re-developed as a business park branded Swansea Gate Business Park.
 The 265,000 sqft car parts factory was later closed and is now used as a film studio.

 BP has a storage site south east of the Fabian Way adjacent to Swansea Docks.
-Amazon.co.uk has a 33 acre distribution centre just west of the Jersey Marine roundabout on the Fabian Way.
+Amazon has a 33 acre distribution centre just west of the Jersey Marine roundabout on the Fabian Way.

 Leisure

 The 18 hole links golf course of the Swansea Bay Golf Club lies to the east of Jersey Marine village.
 It is the oldest golf club in the Swansea area.
-The marina of the Monkstone Sailing and Cruising Club is located at Earlswood in the east of the area, under the M4 Motorway viaduct, with access to the estuary of the River Neath.
+The marina of the Monkstone Sailing and Cruising Club is at Earlswood in the east of the area, under the M4 motorway viaduct, with access to the estuary of the River Neath.